AnotherKamila/sdn-loadbalancer/report/report.md

 trivial to ensure that all packets of the same connection will be forwarded to the same server when the pool changes.
-Pool changes are quite frequent, as especially in large data centres servers come offline or online multiple times per second.\ref{googleinfra}
+Pool changes are quite frequent, as especially in large data centres servers come offline or online multiple times per second.\cite{googleinfra}

-SDN-based load balancing has been explored in \ref{silkroad}.
+SDN-based load balancing has been explored in \cite{silkroad}.
 The paper focused on performance, scalability, and the ability to handle frequent changes to the DIP pools.
 The approach in this paper is highly optimised and rather clever.